Sara Hall: Career

+On January 11, 2026 Hall finished second in the Houston Marathon with a time of 2:26:26.

 Personal life

 Hall has been married to U.S. Olympic marathoner Ryan Hall since 2005.
 The two met at Stanford, where they both competed collegiately.
 In 2009, they formed the Hall Steps Foundation to empower the running community to use the energy and resources that fuel runners' athletic achievements for social justice efforts.
 Both are committed Christians.
 The couple adopted four sisters in 2015.